 According to a report India’s Information Technology Outsourcing and Business Process Outsourcing (BPO) services industry could be bringing in US$60 billion by the year 2010, growing at over 25% a year.
 In the product of Software outsourcing development, companies have started to establish a niche.

-Overall prediction in Information Technology Outsourcing market out of India will grow to $8 billion by the year 2008.
+Overall prediction in the Information Technology Outsourcing market out of India will grow to $8 billion by the year 2008.
 Today, India’s reputation to do product development and move up the value chain is getting established.
-True strength of India is the fact that it has a strong and growing pool of young high-end technical talent.
+The true strength of India is the fact that it has a strong and growing pool of young high-end technical talent.
 Several large companies setting up their Development centers in India have proved this.
 It will provide India a long-term play in this space.
-Software product Outsourcing (SPO) is emerging rapidly and is likely to be among the fastest growing segments of Information Technology Outsourcing to India in the next few years.
+Software product Outsourcing (SPO) is emerging rapidly and is likely to be among the fastest-growing segments of Information Technology Outsourcing to India in the next few years.

 A large number of multinational technology and user companies are stepping up Outsourcing to India.
 Microsoft Corp. announced last week that it would increase its staff in India from 4,000 to nearly 7,000 workers over the next three to four years.

 Software Outsourcing is big business, generating global revenues more than $298 billion in 2003.
 Outsourcers reap gross margins of 25% to 50% on projects sent overseas.
 A contractor typically pays between $11.75 and $16.50 per hour, including benefits, to a computer programmer in Mumbai, India, and charges its American client between $18 and $25 hourly for that worker.
-Software Product Development in IT is a rapidly growing market that is turning India into a destination to Offshore Outsource high end applications is clearly visible with the space and time keeping into account.
+Software Product Development in IT is a rapidly growing market that is turning India into a destination to Offshore Outsource high-end applications that are clearly visible with space and timekeeping into account.